Leschi (Nisqually): Life

 Leschi was charged for these murders, in part because of his participation in the Yakima War of 1855–1858.
-He also was charged for his role in the "Battle in Seattle," which took place in January 1856.
+He also was charged for his role in the Battle of Seattle, which took place in January 1856.
 This battle was of little consequence for the whites, since the natives were held off by the cannons of the Decatur, a naval warship with a crew of about 30.
 They inflicted little damage on Americans.
 But Chief Leschi had reportedly been seen commanding the native troops, and was credited with the native attack as a whole.
 His standing deteriorated among white settlers.
 Despite this, Stevens was convinced that white settlers were cooperating with Leschi.
 Stevens declared martial law over Pierce County on April 2, 1856.
 (Stevens was later charged with contempt of court in relation to this declaration; as governor; however, he pardoned himself.)

 On October 30, 1855, seven Washington Territorial Volunteers were attacked by Indians at Connell's Prairie, or Tenalcut Prairie, located between Buckley and Lake Tapps along the White River (in present-day Pierce County).
 Two were killed, Colonel A. Benton Moses and Joseph Miles.
 A year later, when hostilities had quieted somewhat, Governor Isaac I. Stevens of Washington Territory, requested that federal troops deliver five Indians for trial.
 One was Chief Leschi, charged with the murder of Moses.
 But the federal troops had concluded a peace with Leschi, who had fled east of the Cascades when his war failed.
 Stevens remained adamant, and the federal troops agreed to find Leschi.
 They offered fifty blankets for information leading to the arrest and capture of Leschi.
 Sluggia, a nephew of Leschi, and Eli-ku-kah, a Nisqually, delivered Leschi to the whites.
 Sluggia had formed a relationship with the chief's youngest wife Mary, which may have added to his zeal to capture Leschi and turn him over to Stevens.
 Sluggia was later killed by a Leschi loyalist named Wahelut, who was outraged over the nephew's treachery.
 Wahelnut's fatal shooting of Sluggia was approved by the local tribes.

 Leschi was taken into federal custody in early November 1856, and his brother Quiemuth surrendered shortly thereafter.
 Quiemuth was murdered on November 18, 1856, by an unknown assailant, in Governor Stevens' office in Olympia.
 He was being held there for the night on the way to the jail at Fort Steilacoom (now in Lakewood, Washington).